isaiasmatewos/texpand-site/docs/text-expansion-configuration.md

 Ty,  → Thank you,
 ```

-If this is disabled, shortcuts will auto-expand without any additional action.
+If this is disabled, you will have to tap [phrase preview](/README?id=phrase-preview) to insert your phrase.

-> If this option is disabled, [phrase preview](/README?id=phrase-preview) will be disabled for all shortcuts.
+> Phrases that have [expand within words](#expands-within-words) enabled can't be expanded by typing space/punctuation.

 ## Phrase Settings